matthewn/mastodon-homefeed-rss/README.md

 To make effective use of this script you will likely need a Linux machine where you can:
   - run a script with Python 3.8 or later, and
   - write a file to a web-accessible directory, and
-  - set up a cron job
+  - set up a cron job (or similar sort of scheduled task)

 Sure, it is also possible to run this on a Windows or Mac machine and send the generated XML file somewhere, but if you are already thinking along those lines, you sound like you're smart enough to figure out those details.
 I'll tell you how I use this thing.